HMS Emerald (1795): Mediterranean

-Emerald was first commissioned in August 1795, under Captain Velters Cornewall Berkeley and in January 1797, she sailed for the Mediterranean.
+Battle of Cape St Vincent

 Spain had become allied to France and declared war on Britain in October 1796.
 Early in 1797, a Spanish fleet of 27 ships of the line was at Cartagena with orders to join the French fleet at Brest.
-A storm blew the Spanish fleet off course, enabling Admiral John Jervis's fleet of 15 ships of the line to intercept it off Cape St Vincent on 14 February.
-Although attached to Jervis' fleet at the time, as a frigate Emerald was too lightly built to take part in the Battle of Cape St Vincent; instead she anchored in nearby Lagos Bay with other vessels.
+A storm blew the Spanish fleet off course, enabling Jervis's fleet of 15 ships of the line to intercept it off Cape St Vincent on 14 February.
+Although attached to the British fleet at the time, Emerald was not present at the battle; kept away by contrary wind.
+After making several attempts to join the action, she retired to nearby Lagos Bay with other vessels.
+Consequently, the crew was denied a share of the prize money.

 On 16 February, the victorious British fleet and its prizes entered the bay.
 Jervis ordered the three frigates—Emerald, Minerve and Niger, of 40 and 32 guns, respectively—to search for the disabled flagship, Santisima Trinidad, which had been towed from the battle.
 Two smaller craft—Bonne-Citoyenne, a corvette of 20 guns, and the 14-gun sloop Raven—joined the frigates.
 The British squadron on 20 February sighted Santisima Trinidad under tow by a large frigate and in the company of a brig.
 Berkeley, considering the small squadron under his command insufficient, declined to engage and eventually the Spanish ships sailed from sight.